 The interactive process

-We have a whole guide to the interactive process here, but to summarize, employers must:
+We have a whole guide to the interactive process here, along with a click-through demo so you can see exactly how this process works in Cocoon.
+But to summarize, employers must:

 - Recognize the request from the employee